Severe storm kills woman in Netherlands

 Rotterdam Port, Europe’s busiest, said the strong winds led to delays for incoming and outgoing vessels.

-A ferry carrying 1,100 people from Newcastle to the Netherlands was unable to dock in the port of IJmuiden due to the heavy surf and returned to sea, a harbor official told RTL television.
+A ferry carrying 1,100 people from Newcastle to the Netherlands was unable to dock in the port of IJmuiden due to the heavy surf and returned to sea, a harbour official told RTL television.
+(Reporting By Anthony Deutsch; editing by Barry Moody)